hakonw/3D-Facial-mesh-recognition/README.md

 ## Running

-The project is tested with Cuda 11.0
+The project is tested with Cuda 11.0 and pytorch-geometric hash:3e8baf2

-To run it, do `python train.py`
+To run it, do `python model/train.py`

+Run tensorboard with `tensorboard --logdir=log`